Practical advice from experienced climbers to help beginner and intermediate boulderers build confidence, improve technique and enjoy the process

-6 Tips to Bouldering Better
+6 Simple Ways to Boulder Better

 1. Warm up as best you can at home